mongodb/specifications/source/find_getmore_killcursors_commands.rst

       "code" : 2
     }

-Like other commands, the find and getMore commands will not use the OP_REPLY response flags[ documented here](http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-reply).
+Like other commands, the find and getMore commands will not use the OP_REPLY response flags `documented here <http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-reply>`

 FAQ
 ===